Al-Faw Palace: Architecture and description

+History after the 2003 US-led invasion

+Iraq War (2003 – 2011)

-Al Faw Palace is situated on a former resort complex about 5 kilometers from the Green Zone, which is now referred to as the International Zone or IZ.
-The complex contains numerous villas and smaller palaces and is now one of the largest US/Coalition bases in Iraq (Camp Victory/ Camp Liberty).
+Al-Faw Palace is situated on a former resort complex about 5 kilometers from the Green Zone, which is now referred to as the International Zone or IZ.
+The complex contains numerous villas and smaller palaces that at one point housed the largest US/Coalition bases in Iraq (Camp Victory/ Camp Liberty).
 The palace contains over 62 rooms and 29 bathrooms.
+Al-Faw Palace was the first palace that the UN teams entered when searching for weapons of mass destruction, but they did not find any.
+The palace was bombed during the 2003 US-led invasion of Iraq by an F-16 as a "show of force" but Saddam had known that his palaces would be targeted for bombing.
+As a result, he stored a lot of its furniture in a nondescript complex in Baghdad.
+At one point the palace was used as a prison for Hussein after his capture in late 2003.
+In April 2003, the now abandoned and ruined palace that housed stray goats was taken over by American forces under commander David D. McKiernan.

 Many of the rooms were converted to serve as offices, and after 2004 the Palace was used as the headquarters for the Multi-National Force - Iraq (MNF-I), along with the Joint Operations Center (JOC), which served for years as 'Mission Control' for the Multi-National Corps - Iraq (MNC-I) and all operational aspects of Operation Iraqi Freedom.
 There is an artificial lake surrounding the palace that has a special breed of large bass dubbed the Saddam bass, as well as large carp.
 Saddam formerly used the palace for duck-hunting expeditions.

-Because of the very light damage to the Al Faw Palace and other structures located on what was Camp Victory, it is widely presumed that the planners of the 2003 invasion intended that this area would be used as a headquarters and main base area following the capture and occupation of Baghdad.
+Because of the very light damage to the al-Faw Palace and other structures located on what was Camp Victory, it is widely presumed that the planners of the 2003 invasion intended that this area would be used as a headquarters and main base area following the capture and occupation of Baghdad.
 The palace is surrounded by high walls with preconstructed security towers, which contributes to more readily maintaining surveillance and security for the former resort.

 In 2009, comedian Stephen Colbert hosted a week of The Colbert Report from the palace in partnership with United Service Organizations.

+On September 1, 2010, a change of command ceremony was held in the palace to commemorate the end of the Iraq War.
+As a result, the American flag was lowered with the Iraqi flag being left alone to be flown outside the palace.
+Vice President Joe Biden delivered remarks on behalf of the United States announcing that Operation Iraqi Freedom was over but US involvement in Iraq will continue as Operation New Dawn.

+Present day

+The palace was rehabilitated in 2018 and was chosen to be the headquarters for a new university.
+In February 2021, the private American University of Baghdad was opened and was established in al-Faw Palace, as well as various facilities around the palace.